Up the Down Staircase is a hit 1964 book. It was later adapted into a 1967 film and later on a play.

-- Dean Bitterman: J. J. McHabe, also known to Sylvia as Admiral Ass.
+- Dean Bitterman: J. J. McHabe.
 His official title is Administrative Assistant.
 He signs his memos Adm.
-Asst., from which sprang Sylvia's nickname for him.
+Asst., which inspires Sylvia to nickname him Admiral Ass.

 - He-Man Woman Hater: Rusty, who is annoyed to have a "dame" for a homeroom teacher.
 He never has a kind word to say about anybody who is female.
 Subverted in the last chapter, at the start of the new term, when he is transferred to Sylvia's homeroom by his own request.